zayne-labs/call-api/README.md

 CallApi Fetch is an extra-lightweight wrapper over fetch that provides quality of life improvements beyond the bare fetch api, while keeping the API familiar.

 It takes in a url and a request options object, just like fetch, but with some additional options to make your life easier.
-Check out the [API Reference](#api-reference) for more details.
+Check out the [API Reference](#api-reference) for a quick look at each option.

 ## Installing CallApi